 Nulo is an established brand in the pet food world and has a number of product ranges available for dogs of all shapes and sizes.
-They have a small selection of recipes geared towards senior dogs including the above mentioned Trout & Sweet Potato formula from their Freestyle range.
+They have a small selection of recipes geared towards senior dogs, including the above mentioned Trout & Sweet Potato formula from their Freestyle range.

 While Trout may be the primary ingredient, it isn’t the only nutritious meat or fish ingredient present in this formula.
-It contains a total of four different sources of meat or fish including Trout, Turkey, and Salmon.
+It contains a total of four different sources of meat or fish, including Trout, Turkey, and Salmon.
 All of these ingredients are highly nutritious and provide valuable protein and fat to help your senior dog maintain their health.

 The formula also makes use of many of the more popular and traditional vegetable ingredients in dog food such as Peas, Sweet Potatoes, and Chickpeas.
 These provide a reasonable proportion of carbohydrates and dietary fiber.

-Go! is a relatively new brand but is one that has piqued our interest and as a consequence keeps finding its way into our articles.
-Their recipes are simple and straightforward and have a strong focus on whole meat and fish ingredients which is ideal for a dogs diet.
+Go! is a relatively new brand but is one that has piqued our interest and, as a consequence, keeps finding its way into our articles.
+Their recipes are simple and straightforward and have a strong focus on whole meat and fish ingredients, which is ideal for a dog’s diet.
 They produce a single formula aimed at senior dogs, and it shares many of the great traits of the other formulas they produce that aren’t designed for senior dogs.

 A mix of poultry and fish ingredients make up the first five listed ingredients of the recipe.
 Examples include Chicken, Salmon, and Trout.
-These ingredients provide a plentiful supply of protein but keep the fat proportion low which is can be beneficial for some senior dogs as they are less active.
+These ingredients provide a plentiful supply of protein but keep the fat proportion low, which can be beneficial for some senior dogs as they are less active.

-The formula also includes a broad range of vegetable and starch ingredients including Potatoes, Lentils, Tapioca, and Chickpeas.
+The formula also includes a broad range of vegetable and starch ingredients, including Potatoes, Lentils, Tapioca, and Chickpeas.
 Tapioca is not recognized by many but is common in South America and is similar to Potatoes or Sweet Potatoes.
-This extensive range of meat, fish and vegetable ingredients may make this formula unsuitable for those with severe allergies or sensitivities.
+This extensive range of meat, fish, and vegetable ingredients may make this formula unsuitable for those with severe allergies or sensitivities.

-Nature’s Variety Instinct features in almost all of our “Best of” articles and for good reason.
+Nature’s Variety Instinct features in almost all of our “Best of” articles and for a good reason.
 A combination of their nutrition, ingredients, and price make Instinct a brand that can not be ruled out in almost all situations.
 While we usually suggest their Original or Ultimate Protein range, their better known raw products take center stage in this article on senior dog food.

 Raw dog food can be intimidating, but you need not worry about Instinct’s raw and semi-raw products.
 The recipes contain a portion of freeze-dried raw meat that is both highly nutritious and safe for consumption.
 Just be sure to follow any instructions on the packaging carefully.

-Raw Boost With Real Chicken For Senior Dogs is, in fact, Instinct’s only senior dog food product which may come as a surprise to some.
-The formula focuses on some of the common poultry and fish ingredients such as Chicken and Salmon.
-It also contains Eggs which very nutritionally dense and are very underutilized in dog food.
+Raw Boost With Real Chicken For Senior Dogs is, in fact, Instinct’s only senior dog food product, which may come as a surprise to some.
+The formula focuses on some of the common poultry and fish ingredients, such as Chicken and Salmon.
+It also contains Eggs, which very nutritionally dense and are very underutilized in dog food.

 Peas, Chickpeas, and Tapioca constitute the vegetable portion of the formula and provide a modest and satisfactory proportion of carbohydrates.